loda-lang/loda-programs/programs/oeis/list2.md

 * [A106805](http://oeis.org/A106805) ([L10 program](106/A106805.asm)): G.f.: 1 / (1-2*x-x^2+x^3).
 * [A106825](http://oeis.org/A106825) ([L04 program](106/A106825.asm)): Trajectory of 1 under the morphism 1->1222, 2->2111.
 * [A106826](http://oeis.org/A106826) ([L11 program](106/A106826.asm)): Trajectory of 1 under the morphism 1->{2,1}, 2->{2,3}, 3->{4,3}, 4->{4,1}.
+* [A106829](http://oeis.org/A106829) ([L56 program](106/A106829.asm)): Given n shoelaces, each with two aglets; sequence gives number of aglets that must be picked up to guarantee that the probability that no shoelace is left behind is > 1/2.
 * [A106832](http://oeis.org/A106832) ([L05 program](106/A106832.asm)): 4*n-2 and 6*n alternatively.
 * [A106833](http://oeis.org/A106833) ([L05 program](106/A106833.asm)): 3n and 2n, alternating.
 * [A106839](http://oeis.org/A106839) ([L03 program](106/A106839.asm)): Numbers congruent to 11 mod 16.